4-AcO-DPT

 4-AcO-DPT, also known as 4-acetoxy-N,N-dipropyltryptamine or as depracetin, is a psychedelic drug of the tryptamine family related to 4-AcO-DMT.
 It has been sold as a designer drug.
 It is an ester of 4-HO-DPT, a psychedelic tryptamine that was first synthesized by Alexander Shulgin.
 Anecdotal reports indicate that 4-AcO-DPT exerts psychoactive effects in humans, however the pharmacology of 4-AcO-DPT has not been examined.
+It has been identified in illicit products in Japan.

 Chemistry

 Analogues

 Analogues of 4-AcO-DPT include dipropyltryptamine (DPT), 4-HO-DPT (deprocin), 4-AcO-DMT (psilacetin), 4-AcO-DET (ethacetin), 4-AcO-DiPT (ipracetin), 4-AcO-MET (metacetin), 4-AcO-MPT, and 4-AcO-MiPT (mipracetin), among others.